High-Definition Simulcast of the performance in The Astor Court

 The Peony Pavilion is one of the most important works of classical Chinese opera.
 A sweeping love story with subplots involving feudalism, the work in its original form consisted of fifty-five acts that take more than twenty hours to perform.
-This version was directed by Zhang Jun, one of China's most respected Kunqu performers, and remains faithful to the core plot focusing on the love story between the heroine and hero—Du Liniang and Liu Mengmei—and the Peony Pavilion where their love began.
+This version is directed by Zhang Jun, one of China's most respected kunqu performers, and remains faithful to the core plot focusing on the love story between the heroine and hero—Du Liniang and Liu Mengmei—and the Peony Pavilion where their love began.

 A Conversation with Tan Dun: A New Peony Pavilion in an Old Context

 Thursday, November 29, 2012, at 6:00 p.m. in the Grace Rainey Rogers Auditorium